 7. Make Eye Contact

-A woman may reject a man because she thinks he is not a suitable dance partner for her.
+Some women reject unfamiliar men because they assume those dancers aren’t good enough.
 Women who hold this bias tend to only dance with men they know.
-However, attending a large tango event is an opportunity to dance with new people.
-The assumption that someone is not good enough for you is often wrong.
-Most people seek partner among peers.
+However, this assumption is often wrong.
+Most people seek partners of similar level.
 If you are good and he wants to dance with you, he likely is not too bad either despite his humble appearance.
 By expanding your horizons, you will experience, learn and enjoy the dance much more.

-In this country, women often focus more on their outfits than on cabeceo.
-While dress works to some degree, you will be more successful if you combine that with cabeceo.
-Cherie Magnus called it one of "the most civilized customs" in the milonga (see Women's role in Cabeceo), which I agree.
-Women must learn this skill because this is the way, and often the only way, sophisticated tangueros use to invite a woman.
+Women must learn to do cabeceo because this is the way, and often the only way, sophisticated tangueros use to invite a woman.
 An experienced tanguero does not oblige you to dance.
-He looks at you from across the room, or walks to where you can see him and gazes at you.
+He seeks your eye across the room.
 If you exchange eye contact with him, he will nod at you to invite you.
 If you sit there like a dummy, that shows you are unworthy of his time and he will turn to a more experienced woman.
 Only novice men will force their way to your seat and ask you to dance.
-By using cabeceo, you not only get more dances, but better dances as well.
+By using cabeceo, you not only get more dances, but better ones.

 12. Hold Eye Contact Longer

-Some women do make eye contact with men, but they make it very briefly in order not to seem like they are begging for a dance.
-Women often think that a subtle cue, such as a quick glance, or moving closer, is enough to call a man's attention.
+Some women make eye contact briefly to avoid showing desperation.
+They may think that a glance is enough to call a man's attention.
 However, that's not how men think.
-Men need sustained eye contact to make sure you want to dance with them before they inviting you.
-If you avert your eyes too quickly, they’ll take it as rejection.
+They need clarity.
+If you look away too soon, they’ll interpret it as rejection.
 You need to hold your gaze at them.
-Only if they don't act after a few seconds should you then turn your eyes away (see Tango Etiquette: Talking, Eye Contact, Clique and Hierarchy).
+Only if nothing happens after a few seconds should you then turn away (see Tango Etiquette: Talking, Eye Contact, Clique and Hierarchy).

 14. Embrace Femininity